sjneph/mss/README.md

 Briefly, beg and end mark the endpoints of your sequence of numbers, results are written to out, and threshold partitions the numbers.
 A threshold of zero often makes sense for sequences of positive and negative values.
 The median value might make sense when measurements are all positive.

-Some words about using it with STL containers are available at the end of each STL example file.
+Some words about using the algorithm with STL containers are available at the end of each STL example file.